exercism/jq/concepts/basics/about.md

 }
 ```

-To treat the _key_ as an _expression_, you must wrap it in parentheses
+To treat the _key_ as an _expression_, you must wrap it in parentheses (the following also outputs the same as above).

 ```sh
 echo '[["question", "answer"], [54, 42]]' \